 A student is considered to be enrolled full time in a semester when the student has registered for 12 or more units as an undergraduate student, eight or more units as a master's level student or six or more units as a doctoral level student.
-All graduate assistants are classified as full-time students during the semester(s) of their appointments as long as they are enrolled for the minimum units required for their assistantship.
+All graduate assistants are classified as fulltime students during the semester(s) of their appointments as long as they are enrolled for the minimum units required for their assistantship.
 The number of courses for which a student has registered is not a basis for determining full-time enrollment status.
 Units taken for audit do not apply to enrollment status calculation.
 Other than units, there are additional circumstances that confer full-time enrollment status.
 These include enrollment in: 594 Master's Thesis, 794 Doctoral Dissertation, GRSC 800 Studies for the Qualifying Examination and GRSC 810 Studies for the Master's Examination, as well as other courses and programs as determined by the Dean of Academic Records and Registrar.
-Verification of student enrollment status is provided by the Office of Academic Records and Registrar (Registration Building Lobby), www.usc.edu/ dept/ARR/verification.
-Third-party requests for degree and enrollment information are provided by National Student Clearinghouse, www.studentclearinghouse.org.
-Enrolled students can also obtain a verification on OASIS, www.usc.edu/OASIS, record ordering services.
+Verification of student enrollment status is provided by the Office of Academic Records and Registrar (Trojan Hall 101), usc.edu/dept/ARR/verification.
+Thirdparty requests for degree and enrollment information are provided by National Student Clearinghouse, studentclearinghouse.org.
+Enrolled students can also obtain verification on OASIS by logging in to my.usc.edu, clicking on OASIS and clicking on Record Ordering